Overview of sink types

 }

-- map_positions - Only available in georegistered analytics.
+• map_positions - only available in [georegistration].
 This array contains the traffic object's positions within its corresponding UTM zone.
 The first element of the position array is the x coordinate, the second element is the y coordinate.

 Trajectory file sink

-This is a special type of sink that lets users of FLOW Insights export observed trajectories into a .tlgx file.
+This is a special type of sink that lets users of FLOW Insights export observed trajectories into a .tlgx file and download it through FLOW Insights' analytics' Storage menu.
 It's not possible to interact with it through the REST API—requesting data of this sink returns an empty result.

 JSON type identifier: file